kserve/website/docs/modelserving/logger/logger.md

 ### Create an InferenceService with Logger

-Create a sklearn predictor with a logger which points at the message dumper.
+Create a sklearn predictor with the logger which points at the message dumper url.

 === "yaml"
 ```yaml